Understanding Your Responsibilities

-- Identify the term of office and expiration for each elected and appointed official;
+- Identify the beginning and end date of each elected and appointed official’s term of office;

-The resolution must be adopted at the first regular meeting held after the first 180 days of a new term, or whenever a new elected or appointed office is established.
+The resolution must be adopted at the first regular meeting held after an ROA is submitted.
 The resolution must be posted on the employer’s public website for at least 30 days or, if a website isn’t available to the public, on the official sign-board or at the main entrance to the clerk’s office.
-A Standard Work Day and Reporting Resolution for Elected and Appointed Officials (RS2417-A) must be filed with the Office of the State Comptroller within 45 days of adoption.
+The publicly posted copy must not reveal the official’s Social Security number or registration number.
+The resolution must be filed with the Office of the State Comptroller within 15 days after the posting period ends.